Guide to Commercial Insurance Credentialing

 The Financial Impact of Onboarding Delays

 Credentialing is not merely an administrative formality; it is a critical component of your practice’s revenue cycle management.
-When a provider attempts to join a new commercial network, any friction in the application phase delays the issuance of their unique provider identifier and effective date for that network.
+When a provider attempts to join a new commercial network, any friction in the application phase delays your in-network effective date and ability to bill as a participating provider.

 If you provide care to a paneled patient before your effective date is finalized, claims will result in outright denials that cannot easily be appealed.
 For a growing practice, absorbing the cost of unbillable visits or holding claims for months creates severe working capital constraints.
 Recognizing that commercial insurance credentialing impacts your bottom-line shifts the task from a back-office chore to a strategic priority.